gogins/csound-ac/README.md

 - `build-env.sh`: Source this to set useful environment variables for the build and runtime environment on Linux.
 You may need to copy and modify this script.

-- Create a symbolic link from `csound-ac/playpen/.SciTEUser.properties` to your home directory, to create custom commands and editor features in the SciTE text editor.
-This makes it possible to run various kinds of Csound pieces, and even to build C++ pieces and plugin opcodes, from the editor.
-Believe me, I tried all the other editors, and this is the one that is both simple and useful.
-For more information, see `playpen/README.md`.
+- Creata a symbolic link from `csound-ac/playpen/playpen.py` to your home directory, to enable use of the computer music plapen.

+- Copy `csound-ac/playpen/playpen.ini` to your home directory and customize it for your environment, to configure the computer music playen.

+- If you use Visual Studio Code, install in it the `playpen.vsix` extension, which makes the computer music playpen part of Visual Studio Code.

+- If you use the SciTE text editor, Create a symbolic link from `csound-ac/playpen/.SciTEUser.properties` to your home directory, which makes the computer music playpen part of SciTE.

 - `silencio`: Create a symbolic link to this directory in every directory in which you are writing or running a piece that uses the Silencio library.